f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

         }
     }

 Once the check version is successful, you may then initiate the upgrade using the set-version option.
-This is the Set Version API call that will initiate the upgrade:
+This is the set-version API call that will initiate the upgrade:

 .. code-block:: bash